 Myth #7 – You can be too old for plastic surgery.

 Age itself is not a factor, so this is a myth.
+This is one of the most common myths about plastic surgery.
 It is your overall health and condition of your body that is most important.
 This means that if you are advanced in age, but your overall health and skin quality is good, you may still be an excellent candidate for your procedure.
 Conversely, if you are young, but have medical problems, then you will not be a candidate to undergo your cosmetic procedure.
 So when it comes to plastic surgery, the old saying “age is just a number” is true.

 Myth #8 – Plastic surgery makes you look fake.